joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

     throw retryLayout;

 For systems with high rates of throwing and catching -- as in our parser, FRP UI framework, and other areas -- this was important to good performance.
-And this demonstrates why the we couldn't simply take "exceptions are slow" as a given.
+And this demonstrates why we couldn't simply take "exceptions are slow" as a given.

 ## Patterns